Skip to content

 Access the PuppyGraph Web UI at http://localhost:8081.

-Sign in to PuppyGraph with the default username (puppygraph) and the password (puppygraph123) specified by the configuration PUPPYGRAPH_PASSWORD.
+Sign in to PuppyGraph with the username (puppygraph) and the password (puppygraph123) specified by the configuration environment variables.

 PuppyGraph Sign-In Page